paulkohler/ubuntu-linux-bootstrap/README.md

 # ubuntu-linux-bootstrap

-Script for getting a ubuntu box into dev mode
+Script for getting a ubuntu box into dev mode from new install to useful in ~10 minutes...

 ## Simple Bootstrap

-A recent build of Ubuntu 16.04.3 LTS gave rise to the need for a few tools etc.
+A recent build of Ubuntu 16.04.3 LTS (now 18) gave rise to the need for a few tools etc.

 By no means exhastive and has a .NET flavour to it, run as root, have a coffee: